carloslabra/pa-documentation/tutorial2/silo_flow.md

 ![Screenshot](img/Fig2_updated.png)
-*Figure 2: Layout of P4 pre-processor*
+*Figure 2: Layout of Particle-Analytics pre-processor*

 **Create lines for graph**

 It is recommended to create additional lines in the domain along which the results are expected to plot.
 This avoids any interpolation of data while plotting a line graph (refer to section 4.5) if there are no nodes on the line.
-The P4 then calculates the information on the nodes of these lines.
+The Particle-Analytics then calculates the information on the nodes of these lines.

 Having decided the location of lines for graphs it is easy to generate all of them at once by recording a macro while create one line and then edit the same macro to create multiple lines in one click.
 The process in described below: